Indulge in the rich, naturally sweet flavors of this maple cream pie crafted with pure maple syrup for a classic New Egland dessert.

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Maple cream pie is a rich, seasonal dessert with deep roots in the Northeastern U.S., particularly New England, and Quebec, Canada—regions where maple syrup is both a cultural and culinary treasure.
-This pie features a creamy, custard-like filling made from pure maple syrup, cream, butter, and eggs, offering a naturally sweet and distinctive maple flavor.
-While traditionally paired with a flaky pie crust, this recipe takes inspiration from the best pie I’ve ever had, from Poorhouse Pies in Underhill, Vermont.
+This maple cream pie is a cozy, decadent dessert that celebrates the rich, naturally sweet flavor of pure maple syrup—just like the classic New England and Quebec traditions it comes from.
+While typically paired with a flaky pie crust, this recipe takes inspiration from the best pie I’ve ever had, from Poorhouse Pies in Underhill, Vermont.
 The charming, self-serve bakery runs on the honor system, embodying the simplicity and warmth of small-town life.
-The sweet dessert tastes like eating a plate of pancakes and maple syrup in pie form.

 Maple syrup – I love the natural sweetness and slight nutty flavor the maple syrup adds to the pie – it tastes like a pancake pie!
 Be sure to use real maple syrup and not pancake syrup (which is mainly corn syrup).
 Maple syrup is a labor intensive product which is why it’s so expensive.